 Factors considered in determining whether an option is reasonably certain of exercise include, but are not limited to, the value of any leasehold improvements, the value of renewal rates compared to market rates, and the presence of factors that would cause a significant economic penalty to the Company if the option were not exercised.
-Lease expense is recognized on a straight-line basis over the lease term.
 The Company has elected not to recognize a ROU asset and obligation for leases with an initial term of twelve months or less.